Benmessaoudhamza/algeria-tourism-spending/README.md

 The original budget figures were extracted from annual finance laws and harmonized across years.
 Some budget items were combined with other departments, so the tourism-related series were reconstructed carefully.
 For missing values, imputation and moving-average procedures were used where necessary.
 # Repository Contents
-`data/` — dataset files — Algeria Lois de finance 1999 to 2023 ( PDFs )
+`data/` — dataset files & Algeria Lois de finance 1999 to 2023 ( PDFs )
-`code/` —
+`documentation/`
-`documentation/` — notes about variable construction and sources `README.md` — project description
+`README.md` — project description
-# Citation
+# Citation & License
 If you use this dataset, please cite the paper as: Hamza Benmessaoud , Assessing the Effectiveness of Public Expenditures in Enhancing Tourism Performance.
-# License
 This repository is shared for academic and research purposes.